-Delicious vegetable korma made with mixed vegetables and fresh korma sauce.
+Delicious vegetable korma made with mixed vegetables and fresh korma sauce is my idea of comfort food for winters.
+Ready in 30 minutes, vegan and gluten free!

-Korma is a variety of Indian curry where chunks of veggies or meat are cooked in a freshly made kurma paste with coconut and other select ingredients like cashews, poppy seeds.
+Korma is an Indian curry where chunks of veggies or meat are cooked in a freshly made kurma paste with coconut or coconut milk and other select ingredients like cashews, poppy seeds.

-This Indian veg kurma curry goes very well with rice, parotta, naan, roti.
+This Indian veg korma curry goes very well with rice, parotta, naan, roti.
 Vegan & gluten fee!
 Classic vegetarian & vegan variation for chicken kurma.

-Vegetable korma is my all time favorite south Indian curry.
+Vegetable kurma is my all time favorite south Indian food.
 This is a popular, delicious and most loved curry known as veg kurma in south India.

-The ideal combination of this korma curry is parotta but we love this with steamed basmati rice and lachha parartha too.
+The ideal combination of this kurma curry is parotta but we love this with steamed basmati rice and lachha parartha too.

 A well made good korma is thick, creamy, is perfectly balanced with flavor flavor from various spices and contains chunks of veggies or meat.

-A good kurma begins with best homemade korma sauce or paste.
+A good kurma begins with best homemade kurma sauce or paste.
 Now there are so many variations how this sauce is made.

 Few whole spices are added, few are left out based on region, personal preference and that varies the taste of the finished dish.